SSH Keys

 parameter.
 Next, configure the other authentication method with a policy that enables writing public keys to the auth/ssh/role

 path but doesn't allow other parameters.
-For example use a templated policy like this:
+For example use a like this:

 .
 In addition, a login can add any metadata keys with values to further limit secrets paths via the metadata